MicrosoftDocs/dataexplorer-docs/data-explorer/provision-entra-id-app.md

     :::image type="content" source="media/provision-azure-ad-app/configure-delegated-click-add-permissions.png" alt-text="Screenshot showing how to select delegated permissions with user impersonation.":::

-## Grant a service principal access to an Azure Data Explorer database
+## Grant a service principal access to the database

 Now that your application registration is created, you need to grant the corresponding service principal access to your Azure Data Explorer database.
 The following example gives viewer access.
 For other roles, see [Manage Azure Data Explorer database permissions](manage-database-permissions.md).